What are bone marrow cells?

 Where do the cells come from that are used in stem cell therapy?

-By their very nature, stem cells can be used in a variety of different situations to help in the repair and regeneration of damaged tissues and structures.
-In joint preservation, one role of stem cells is in the possible treatment of arthritis of the hip and knee joints.
+By their very nature, these cells can be used in a variety of different situations to help in the repair and regeneration of damaged tissues and structures.
+In joint preservation, one role of these primitive cells is in the possible treatment of arthritis of the hip and knee joints.
 This can potentially be accomplished by regeneration of cartilage (gristle).
 In simple terms, the gristle on the joint surface is the barrier to arthritis.
 Once this layer is damaged, the joint is likely to progress to frank arthritis, which presents as pain, stiffness and loss of function.
-Stem cell therapy may be used in an attempt to encourage regeneration of this gristle layer.
+Primitive cell therapy or minced cartilage may be used in an attempt to encourage regeneration of this gristle layer.
 The procedure is designed to help preserve the natural hip and knee joints and perhaps to delay or prevent the need for more major operations such as replacement of the hip or knee joint.

-There are many other reasons why stem cells might be used.
+There are many other reasons why primitive cells might be used.
 These techniques may be relevant to different patients and are employed as required.

 What does the procedure involve?

 The procedure is in the form of arthroscopy (keyhole surgery) of the hip.
-Patients often ask whether stem cell therapy involves surgery on two separate occasions.
+Patients often ask whether cell therapy involves surgery on two separate occasions.
 For the techniques that we use, only a single operation is normally required.
 Most hip arthroscopy patients will have one night’s stay in hospital.
-Once the patient is under anaesthestic, an aspirate of their blood and/or marrow is taken with a special needle.
-In order to harvest the stem cells, the aspirate is then processed in the operating theatre, while the patient is still asleep,.
+Once the patient is under anaesthestic, a sample of their blood and/or marrow is taken with a special needle.
+In order to harvest the primitive cells, the aspirate is then processed in the operating theatre, while the patient is still asleep,.
 At the same time the keyhole operation (arthroscopy) is commenced to access the hip.
-The surgeon uses specialist arthroscopy techniques to prepare the tissue bed so that it is ready to receive the stem cells.
-The harvested stem cells, alongside a suitable scaffold, are then injected through the same keyholes that are routinely used for the arthroscopy.
+The surgeon uses specialist arthroscopy techniques to prepare the tissue bed so that it is ready to receive the cells.
+The harvested cells, alongside a suitable scaffold, are then injected through the same keyholes that are routinely used for the arthroscopy.
+If the patient still has some usable cartilage left, this damaged cartilage can also be harvested, minced and then re-implanted with the prepared bone marrow cells direct to the damaged area.

 What are the side effects?